Note: For information about tax credits, please visit our tax credit page by clicking here.

-Federal regulation allows those eligible to receive IRS Form 1098-T the option to receive the form in an electronic format instead of through the mail.
-In order to exercise this option, eligible recipients must provide consent to receive the form in an electronic format.
-Upon registration, all students consented to recieve thier 1098-T tax statement electronically.
-To access your 1098-T form electronically, log into your TreeHouse account, click the Students tab, and then click on the “1098T Tax Statement Link” located under the Business Office section of the “Bills, Financial Aid & Student Employment” box — it appears towards the bottom right of the screen.
+All active students will have access to their Federal 1098-T Form on TreeHouse.
+To access your 1098-T form, log into your TreeHouse account, click the Students tab, and then click on the “1098T Tax Statement Link” located under the Student Accounts Office section of the “Bills, Financial Aid & Student Employment” box — it appears towards the bottom right of the screen.
 Make sure to enter the tax year you want to view (i.e. 2012, 2013, 2014, etc.).

 Parent/Guardian Proxy Access

 Access to the 1098-T tax form area of TreeHouse Self-Service is now available for parents, guardians, and other third parties.
-You have the option to grant access to the 1098-T form by using TreeHouse Proxy Access.
+Students have the option to grant access to the 1098-T form by checking related boxes on any TreeHouse Proxy record they have created.

 To set up Proxy Access to TreeHouse Self-Service: